mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 TRAVELLERS AND OTHER

 CHARACTERS

 Wrath of the Ancients is about what the Travellers do, with everyone else as a supporting cast.
 The action should therefore focus on them, plus a few other individuals, rather than trying to play out the attack in detail as a wargame.
 The assault is the backdrop to the Travellers' heroics – or skulduggery, or clinical execution of a flawless plan, or desperate bodging of a solution when all else has failed.
 Which other characters are present and whether or not they receive much 'camera time' will be determined by dramatic necessity and the Travellers' actions to date.

 Much of the time, other characters will be in the background, as it were, assumed to be doing their best to get the job done.
 They can be used by the Referee to salvage a situation that has gone badly wrong or to put a name and face to someone in peril.
 The Travellers are far more likely to rush to the rescue of someone they know than a random fighter... or to feel their loss if they have to be sacrificed.
 There are no traitors among the attackers but there are some whose resolve may fail them.
 The Referee should keep in mind that Leaders will unhesitatingly do what they think is best for the Oytrip.
 That could mean ordering a withdrawal or a surrender if the situation looks hopeless.
 The loss of a Leader will not instantly throw forces under his command into turmoil; they will continue to obey their last orders until a new Leader takes control of them.
 Droyne will not follow a non- Droyne or obey their commands unless a Leader has told them to do so, so locating Leaders might be an important task for the Travellers.

-HUMAN VOLUNTEER SPECIES GENDER AGE Human — — TRAITS — STR 8 INT 6 SKILLS DEX 6 EDU 3 Gun Combat (slug) 1, END 7 PSI 5 Stealth 1
+HUMAN VOLUNTEER  Human — — TRAITS — STR 8 INT 6 SKILLS DEX 6 EDU 3 Gun Combat (slug) 1, END 7 PSI 5 Stealth 1

 WEAPONS Carbine (3D-1) ARMOR Hide Jerkin (+2)

-BRAUDEL DROYNE WARRIOR SPECIES GENDER AGE Droyne — — TRAITS — STR 9 INT 4 SKILLS DEX 7 EDU 3 Gun Combat (energy) 1, END 8 PSI 8 Melee 0
+BRAUDEL DROYNE WARRIOR  Droyne — — TRAITS — STR 9 INT 4 SKILLS DEX 7 EDU 3 Gun Combat (energy) 1, END 8 PSI 8 Melee 0

-WEAPONS Plasma Rifle (6D) or Carbine
-(3D-1) or Lance (3D+2) or Hatchet (2D+1) or Baton (2D)
+WEAPONS Plasma Rifle (6D) or Carbine (3D-1) or Lance (3D+2) or Hatchet (2D+1) or Baton (2D)

 Opposition and Allies